paulrougieux/cobwood/paper/paper.md

 # Conclusion

-The cobwood package introduces a new way to represent macroeconomic forest products market data using N-dimensional labelled data arrays.
-This data structure, built on Xarray, improves source code readability by allowing equations with time and country coordinates to be easily identified in the code.
-Units are stored as metadata attributes within the data structure.
-Model outputs are saved to NetCDF files, which preserve Xarray’s data model, including dimensions and attributes.
-We believe this new structure makes Cobwood an excellent foundation for implementing various forest sector models.
+The cobwood package represents macroeconomic forest products market data as N-dimensional labelled data arrays.
+The data structure incorporates comprehensive metadata and coordinates improving source code readability and model transparency.
-Additionally, the scenario configuration file enables easy comparison of multiple model implementations across a wide range of configuration parameters.
+Additionally, the scenario configuration file enables comparison of different model implementations across variations of input parameters.
+Furthermore, model outputs are saved to NetCDF files, which preserve dimensions and metadata.
+This data structure will be reused to implement many other forest sector models.
+Ultimately, the goal is to facilitate the integration of forest sector models as components of interdisciplinary modelling tool chains.

 # References

 <!-- Save plots as images to be inserted in the paper